Campaign to Electrify Britain's Railway: Future railway electrification in Great Britain

 On 23 March 2021, the Transport Select Committee published a report in the 'Trains Fit for the Future" enquiry, which recommended a rolling programme of electrification that allowed for battery and hydrogen.
 Greater cost scrutiny was also recommended.
 The report was also highlighted in the mainstream press, featuring how Members of Parliament were calling for a rolling programme of electrification.
 In March 2021, in the April issue of Modern Railways magazine also reported that work was underway to extend OHL electrification to Market Harborough, but that the SPL Powerlines contractor was working in conjunction with Network Rail to extend wires beyond this to Sheffield and Nottingham.
 It was reported that the scheme was being divided into eight distinct route sections.
 On 22 April 2021, along with an open letter to Grant Shapps with fifteen signatures, the Railway Industry Association published their report "Why Rail Electrification".
 It was produced in conjunction with their RailDecarb21 campaign.
 These set out the case for a rolling programme of rail electrification.
 Both main political parties agree.

 In July 2021, the UK Government released the document "Decarbonising transport – a better greener Britain" and at the same time released the supporting Rail environmental policy document.
 These were welcomed by the CEBR.
 These documents stated that rail electrification had a major role to play in the decarbonising agenda.

-On November 18, 2021, the Integrated Rail Plan (IRP) was published.
+On 18 November 2021 the Integrated Rail Plan (IRP) was published.
 This included full Midland Main Line electrification and upgrades.
 In addition, full Transpennine North electrification was included.
-However in December 2021 plans were leaked showing the treasury had declined to provide funding to electrify and decarbonise the railways.
+However, in December 2021 plans were leaked showing the treasury had declined to provide funding to electrify and decarbonise the railways.
 Further outcry came after it was revealed in The Guardian that the majority of civil servants who wrote the plan don't even live in the North or Midlands.

 The Railway Industry Association continues to carry out reviews on decarbonisation in an effort to hold both the government and the industry to account.
 Although not the same as electrification, the organisation and others suggest modal shift away from roads to an electrified railway, will also help the climate.

 Government reluctance

 Countries including India and China are electrifying and building new lines at a fast pace.
 Europe is following this trend but the UK ranks 21st as a percentage electrified.
 Germany ranks eighth.
 Worldwide the electrification volume market remains high.
 Geopolitics and the desire to reduce reliance on oil has once again put rail electrification high on the agenda.

 There are a number of reasons why progress in the United Kingdom is much slower.
-One of the reasons were the horrendous delays and cost overruns on the 21st-century modernisation of the Great Western Main Line project.
+One of the reasons were the delays and cost overruns on the 21st-century modernisation of the Great Western Main Line project.
 In addition, there were problems with the GOBLIN electrification project.
-Another reason cited is a blame game between the various parties.
+Another reason cited is apportioning blame between the various parties.
 The boom and bust cycle over the years has also increased costs as expertise is lost.
-Most parties agree but claim everything is always blocked by the treasury.